redox-os/rfcs/text/0000-userspace-signals.md

 sigprocmask syscall.

-However, as Redox is moving more and more of previous kernel functionality to relibc, it sometimes needs critical sections where signals cannot be delivered.
+However, as Redox is moving more and more of previous kernel functionality to relibc, it sometimes needs critical sections where signals must not be delivered.
 This is currently the case for _open(3)_, where it would be useful not to need to wrap each open call in two sigprocmask syscalls.
 The same issue will become more significant in the future, should relibc for example emulate POSIX file descriptors.

 Moving the signal implementation to userspace will eliminate the need for the `sigprocmask`, `sigaction`, and `sigreturn` syscalls.
 The relibc counterparts